cmwylie19/peppr/adr/0008-store-key-sanitization.md

 ## Decision

 Sanitize the keys by replacing `/` with [one or more characters](https://datatracker.ietf.org/doc/html/rfc6901#section-3) that do not break the [`patch` operation](https://datatracker.ietf.org/doc/html/rfc6902/#section-4) before setting, getting, or deleting a key in/from the store.
 We will also increase the tests to find other edge cases before releasing the change and deciding upon the exact character or pattern.
-We are prioritizing the cluster operator persona in this case who wants to quickly check all keys and values in the store by looking at the PeprStore CR.
+We are prioritizing the cluster operator persona in this case who wants to quickly check all keys and values in the store by looking at the pepprStore CR.

-We migrate the keys in in the CR after the GET operation on the `PeprStore`.
+We migrate the keys in in the CR after the GET operation on the `pepprStore`.

 #### Sanitize using String Replacement
 * Sanitize the key by replacing `/` with a character that does not break the `patch` operation before getting, setting, or deleting a key.